 Write down how you’re feeling, physically and emotionally.
 Notice triggers or events that cause you to feel stressed.
 Then write down the solutions you tried and whether or not they were effective.

 Also, think about starting a gratitude journal.
 It can be as simple as writing down a few words in a notebook each day.
 Focusing on the positive helps you cope with your situation.

 Related: 10 Tips For Keeping A Gratitude Journal

 8. Get organized

 Have you ever felt overwhelmed by messy surroundings?
-I’m not able to concentrate well unless my environment is at least half-way tidy.
+I cannot concentrate well unless my environment is at least halfway tidy.

 Make a list of simple tasks you can do to get your house in order.
-It doesn’t have to be perfect but getting things neat can help you better manage your time and resources.
-Prioritize what needs to be done the most then go from there.
+It doesn’t have to be perfect, but getting things neat can help you manage your time and resources better.
+Prioritize what needs to be done the most, then go from there.

 9. Deep breathing